network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 TCP-handshake {{RFC0793}}, TLS-handshake, and request/response.

-1. Because the goal of the test is to educate end users, the results should be expressed in an intuitive, nontechnical form and not commit the user to spend a significant amount of their time (we target 20 seconds).
+1. Because the goal of the test is to educate end users, the results should be expressed in an intuitive, nontechnical form and not commit the user to spend a significant amount of their time (we target 20 seconds, but it is left to the implementation to chose a suitable time-limit and we recommend for any implementation to allow the user to configure the duration of the test).

 # Measuring Responsiveness Under Working Conditions